Too Much Compost Can Poison Your Garden?

 Too Much Compost – Is It Poisoning Your Garden, source: Oregon State University

-Compost NPK
+The NPK of Compost NPK

 Compost is partially decomposed organic matter.
 For a more detailed discussion of this have a look at Benefits of Composting.

-As you can see plants need much more nitrogen than phosphorus (the middle number), about seven times more.
+The numbers will vary by plant type but values for agricultural crops are reported as 6.6-1-6.6 for corn and 3-1-2 for general crops and garden plants.
+As you can see plants need much more nitrogen than phosphorus (the middle number), about three times more.

 Nitrogen and Phosphorus In Soil